7 Misconceptions About The 'Perpetually Single Woman'

 * Note: I recognize that the below can be applicable to men as well, but since I have experienced life as a woman, it only makes sense to speak from my perspective.

 Perpetually single women over thirty are constantly made to feel less than with smug remarks and looks of shame.
-As women we don't need a partner to validate our existence and some are perfectly content with the single life; however for those of us who value traditional partnership, it has become increasingly difficult to find a partner.
+As women we don't need a partner to validate our existence and some are perfectly content with the single life; however for those who value traditional partnership, it has become increasingly difficult to find a partner.
 Not all women are single by choice, in fact many remain single for a while out of circumstance or bad luck.

 I’d also like to clarify that those who are on this path tend to be heavily invested in their well-being and personal development.
 I’m talking about self-aware and intelligent women who not only deserve a loving relationship but who find themselves giving only to receive very little in return.